PRODUCT UPDATE – CHANGES TO THE TREGASKISS® 600 AMP ROBOTIC WATER-COOLED MIG GUN OFFERING

 If you have questions or need assistance with regard to these changes, please contact your local ITW welding sales representative.

-Self-Shielded MIG Gun Performance
+Self-Shielded Gun Performance

-Self-Shielded MIG Gun Performance
+Self-Shielded Gun Performance

 Estimated reading time: 5 minutes